What Is Telogen Effluvium? One Type of Hair Loss Explained

 Telogen effluvium may not be a term you’ve heard before, but it’s a very common form of hair shedding that dermatologists see and treat quite often.
 And while it's never fun to lose hair, the good news is that if you’re experiencing telogen hair shedding, it’s neither permanent nor untreatable.
-Find out what causes this type of hair loss and what you can do to get your hair back to normal.
+Learn what causes this type of hair loss.
+Also find out what you can do to get your hair looking thicker, fuller and healthier.

 So What Is Telogen Effluvium, Exactly?

 Our hair goes through various phases of growth — some more active, some more passive.
 The telogen phase is a resting phase in the hair cycle; the hair stops growing, and the follicle becomes completely inactive before pushing out the existing hair and beginning again.

 Typically, only 8%-10% of your head's hair follicles are in the telogen phase at any given time.
 With telogen effluvium, though, the natural balance is disrupted, and a disproportionate number of hair follicles go into the telogen phase.
 People experiencing TE will have about 30% — or more — of their follicles in this phase.

 Telogen effluvium (which tends to be more common in women) is characterized by a general thinning of the hair through a noticeable increase in shedding.
 It’s often concentrated at the top of the head but can localize on any part of the scalp or can spread evenly over the entire head.

 Hair loss is a symptom of telogen effluvium, but TE is not the only cause of hair thinning or loss.
 In fact, there is another condition in the effluvium family: anagen effluvium.